rabidgremlin/Concord/README.md

 ```
 curl -XPOST localhost:5000/parse -d '{"q":"get me my taxi", "project": "taxibot"}'
 ```
-**NOTE: Wait for this response to retunrn before running other queries againsst RASA.
+**NOTE: Wait for this response to return before running other queries against the Rasa NLU server.
 May take several minutes.**

 ### 3. Create database and Start up server
 In a new terminal window: